lucasberent/mapleDocs/README.md

 # Introduction
 This project was made in the course of the course Data Stewardship, summer term 2020 at TU Vienna.
-The goal of this opensource project is to provide a system that allows users to manage and expose machine readible data management plans to achieve FAIR data (https://www.tuwien.at/forschung/fti-support/forschungsdaten/forschungsdatenmanagement/fair-prinzipien/), (https://www.rd-alliance.org/groups/exposing-data-management-plans-wg).
+The goal of this opensource project is to provide a system that allows users to manage and expose machine readible data management plans to achieve FAIR data [TU Vienna FAIR](https://www.tuwien.at/forschung/fti-support/forschungsdaten/forschungsdatenmanagement/fair-prinzipien/), [Exposing maDMPs](https://www.rd-alliance.org/groups/exposing-data-management-plans-wg).

 ## Key features
 We have built a highly scalable and modern system that allows users to:
-- Upload maDMPs which are validated according to the standard defined in (https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard)
+- Upload maDMPs which are validated according to the standard defined in [RDA DMP Common Standard](https://github.com/RDA-DMP-Common/RDA-DMP-Common-Standard)
 - Control which fields are visible to other users of the system i.e. specifically hide fields of the maDMP
 - View and Download maDMPs
 - Search for maDMPs